Measure the planet's temperature with thermal imagery

 Thermal imagery reveals heat signatures instead of visible light, making it possible to trace the source of heat.

-Mid-wave infrared is suitable for observation in low-light or obscured environments, enabling the capture of activity hidden from view, including fires, vehicles and industrial work.
+Thermal infrared is suitable for observation in low-light or obscured environments, enabling the capture of activity hidden from view, including fires, vehicles and industrial work.

 Space-based thermography